All Episodes

 It's his stupid health care plan.

-It is his signature health care plan.
+It is his signature healthcare plan.

-It's called Obama can nobody matter than he is.
+Can nobody matter than he is?

-You know, folks, I I do not watch.
+You know, folks, I do not watch.

 I haven't watched a network nightly news show in years.